Nargacaura/Wplace-info/CONTRIBUTING.md

 > [!IMPORTANT]
 > For an optimal translation, I recommend that you use **Visual Studio Code or any extension-compatible IDE** that supports **i18n Ally**.
 This extension is of a great help rapidly translating texts in a language.

-One the translations added, don't forget to add a flag in `+page.svelte` so that the language can be changed with the click on it ;) Also, you will have to **open a PR from your repository to mine**, like a bugfix.
+Once the translations have been added, don't forget to add a flag in `+page.svelte` so that the language can be changed with the click on it ;) Also, you will have to **open a PR from your repository to mine**, like a bugfix.

 ## I got ideas!